norihiro/obs-vnc/README.md

 ## Introduction

-This plugin is a VNC viewer that works as a source in OBS Studio
+This plugin is a VNC viewer that works as a source in OBS Studio.

-## Preparation
+## Preparing a VNC Server
 ### Windows
 If you are to view Windows desktop by this plugin, these two VNC server applications are my recommendation.
 - [TightVNC](https://www.tightvnc.com/download.php)